Successfully navigating South Korea’s customs and regulations

 1. Prohibited and restricted goods

-But before getting down to the detailed procedure for sending packages from Australia, a key question to clarify is whether your goods can be exported to the said market.
+But before getting down to the detailed procedure for sending packages from Australia, a key question to clarify is whether your goods can be exported to South Korea.
 Generally, most products are permitted unless they fall within this list of items banned from import into Korea or are subject to stringent trade restrictions.

 Prohibited items: